rackerlabs/docs-aws/docs/aws-accounts/aws-root-credentials.rst

 **Why must Rackspace hold root credentials for AWS accounts?**

-Racksapce holds the root credentials to secure AWS accounts and prevent fraudulent usage because security compromise is a critical aspect to our management of AWS accounts.
+Rackspace holds the root credentials to secure AWS accounts and prevent fraudulent usage because security compromise is critical to our management of AWS accounts.
 AWS specifies several Identity and Access Management best practices to minimize the risk of account compromise.
 These include locking away the AWS account root user access keys and enabling multifactor authentication (MFA).
 By